gabe-ven/Random-Song-Generator/README.md

 # Random-Song-Generator
-Generates a random song based on genre entered
-Created using Python, Spotify API, and tkinter/customtkinter
+Generates a random song based on genre entered.
+Created using Python, Spotify API, and tkinter/customtkinter.